The Patent Litigation Law Review: France

 iii A unique tool: the saisie-contrefaçon

 Infringement can be proved by any means; for example, a bailiff's report or a saisie-contrefaçon.
-Unlike litigation in the United States or the United Kingdom, French proceedings do not include discovery or disclosure and there is no incentive for a party to admit or concede any points (for example, there is no cost consequence).
+Unlike litigation in the United States or the United Kingdom, French proceedings do not include discovery or disclosure, and there is no incentive for a party to admit or concede any points (e.g., there is no cost consequence).
 As such, any affirmation must be proven by written evidence.